 Dr. Priya Patel, BVM MRCVS

-Chief Wildlife Veterinarian
+Medical Director and Wildlife Veterinarian

 Priya’s passion for wildlife medicine and rehabilitation first started during an undergraduate internship at New England Wildlife Center (NEWC) in 2007.
 It was that inspiring summer that put her on the path to pursuing a career in this field.
 Priya graduated from the Royal Veterinary College of London in 2014 and then completed an internship in wildlife medicine and conservation at Tufts Wildlife Clinic.
 There she developed a specialized interest in avian medicine and surgery.
 She then returned to NEWC as a part-time vet and now is very excited to work full time at Cape Wildlife Center.

 Robyn Rohm, CVT

 Lead Veterinary Technician

 Robyn is a certified veterinary technician and licensed wildlife rehabber.
 She graduated from Joliet Junior College in 2015 with a degree in veterinary medical technology, and moved from Illinois to Massachusetts in 2016 to pursue my dream of saving native wildlife.
 She has previously worked for years in emergency companion and exotic animal medicine, and completed internships at Willowbrook Wildlife Center and at the Shedd Aquarium.
 In her spare time she enjoys hanging out with her pets, hiking, and seeing live music.

 Volunteer and Program Coordinator